gainward/codility-python/README.md

-# codility_python
+# codility-python

-codility answers in python
+Answer for assorted questions on (Codility)[https://codility.com/programmers/lessons/] in Python.